Hospital-CM0639-1/service-management/README.md

 ### Setup
 1. Download "dev.decrypt.private.php" key from keys-repo and put it inside of config/secrets/dev
+2. Download "public.pem" and "private.pem" jwt keys from keys-repo and put it inside config/jwt
-2. Eventually, you can change docker port inside of docker-composer.yaml (default 20001)
+3. Eventually, you can change docker port inside of docker-composer.yaml (default 20001)
-3. Launch the setup with:
+4. Launch the setup with:
     ```sh
     docker compose -f PATH_TO_REPO/docker-compose.yaml -p service-management up -d
     ```
-4. Execute PATH_TO_REPO/docker-start.sh (or one by one) to install dependencies and execute migrations (I suggest to execute them every time after a pull)
+5. Execute PATH_TO_REPO/docker-start.sh (or one by one) to install dependencies and execute migrations (I suggest to execute them every time after a pull)
    NB: DO NOT EXECUTE MIGRATIONS IF YOU HAVE EXECUTE SCRIPT IN DATABASE REPOSITORY
-5. Check .env.dev.local and .env.local.php to see if DATABASE_ params are correct, otherwise change in both files.
+6. Check .env.dev.local and .env.local.php to see if DATABASE_ params are correct, otherwise change in both files.
-6. The service is reachable to http://127.0.0.1:DOCKER_PORT
+7. The service is reachable to http://127.0.0.1:DOCKER_PORT
-7. To check if it works correctly, call http://127.0.0.1:DOCKER_PORT/api/v1/management-service/login in POST with following json body: {"username": "admin", "password": "admin"}
+8. To check if it works correctly, call http://127.0.0.1:DOCKER_PORT/api/v1/management-service/login in POST with following json body: {"username": "admin", "password": "admin"}